Caspar Schwenckfeld: Schwenkfelder Church

 Schwenckfeld did not organize a separate church during his lifetime, but followers seemed to gather around his writings and sermons.
 In 1700, there were about 1,500 of them in Lower Silesia.
 Many fled Lower Silesia under persecution of the Austrian emperor, and some found refuge on the lands of Count Nicolaus Ludwig Zinzendorf and his Herrnhuter Brüdergemeine.
 These followers became known as Schwenkfelders.
-A group arrived in Philadelphia in 1731, followed by five more migrations up to 1737.
+A single Schwenkfelder, George Scholtz, arrived in Philadelphia in 1731.
+His trip was followed by five more migrations up to 1737.
 In 1782, the Society of Schwenkfelders was formed, and in 1909 the Schwenkfelder Church was organized.

 Schwenkfelder Church has remained small with approximately 2,695 total members as of 2010, and four churches, including Schwenkfelder Missionary Church in Philadelphia.
 Each of its the existing churches are within a 50 mi radius of Philadelphia.

 Schwenkfelder Library & Heritage Center

 Schwenkfelder Library & Heritage Center is a small museum, library and archives in Pennsburg, Pennsylvania.
-It is the only institution dedicated to the preservation and interpretation of the history of Schwenkfelder, including Schwenckfeld, the Radical Reformation, religious toleration, the Schwenkfelders in Europe and America, and the Schwenkfelder Church.
+It is the only institution dedicated to the preservation and interpretation of the history of the Schwenkfelders, including Schwenckfeld, the Radical Reformation, religious toleration, Schwenkfelders in Europe and America, and the Schwenkfelder Church.
 The Schwenkfelder Library & Heritage Center hosts exhibits and programs throughout the year.